rfhtorres28/ecommerce_data_analysis/README.md

   For each questions, I used group-by with aggregation method and created a table for it.
 Each resulting table was transferred to Power Bi for Data Visualization.

 ## Python Data Cleaning Process
-Notebook file for Data Cleaning is uploaded in the repository section.
+Notebook file code for Data Cleaning is uploaded in the repository section.

 Steps: